AxaFrance/webengine-dotnet/src/AxaFrance.WebEngine.Doc/articles/excel-addin-settings.md

 ﻿# Settings

 ## Settings dialog
-Before tests can be launched directly from Excel via WebEngine Add-in for Excel, you'll need to configurate it to connect the add-in and your test automation solution.
+Before launching tests from WebEngine Add-in for Excel, you should configurate the add-in and your test automation solution.

 ![Excel Settings](../images/excel-settings.png)

 ## Parameters
-The settings, as shown as above, has 3 parameters:
+The settings, as shown as above, have 3 parameters:

-* `Export Directory`: This parameter indicates the path export Test Data and Environment Variables.
+* `Export Directory`: This parameter indicates the path of Test Data and Environment Variables.
-* `WebRunner Directory`: This parameter indicates the path of your test automation solution, where locates your solution and WebRunner.
+* `WebRunner Directory`: This parameter indicates the path of your test automation solution and the WebRunner.
 * `Test Assembly`: The file name of your compiled test automation solution.
 Usually it's a DLL file (for .NET) and JAR file (for JAVA).

 > [!NOTE]